Luc Bourdon: Death

 Bourdon was killed instantly in a head-on motorcycle collision in Lamèque, New Brunswick, near his hometown of Shippagan on May 29, 2008, when he hit a tractor-trailer after losing control of his Suzuki GSX-R1000 and crossing the centre line.
 Environment Canada showed winds gusting to more than 50 km/h (31 mph) in the area at the time of the accident.
 The RCMP stated that Bourdon's inexperience with motorcycles may have been a factor in the crash.

 Bourdon's agent, Kent Hughes, stated that he never knew about his client's new hobby (motorcycles).
 "I had no idea," he explained to CKNW in Vancouver.
 "Another client of ours, Kris Letang, said Luc let him know he was riding his dad's motorcycle with some friends a week or two ago.
 I have since been told—though I don't know—that he actually bought a motorcycle two days ago".
 Maryse Bourdon, Luc's stepmother, said he had purchased the motorcycle about three weeks before.
-Letang, Bourdon's close friend and former roommate from junior hockey, planned to buy a motorcycle after Bourdon told him about his; because of the crash, he decided against it.
+Letang, Bourdon's close friend and former roommate from junior hockey planned to buy a motorcycle after Bourdon told him about his; because of the crash, he decided against it.

-The American Hockey League, where Bourdon had played for the Manitoba Moose, observed a moment of silence in Bourdon's honour prior to game one of the Calder Cup Finals between the Chicago Wolves and the Wilkes-Barre/Scranton Penguins just hours after the accident, and on May 31, the Pittsburgh Penguins and Detroit Red Wings observed a moment of silence before game four of the 2008 Stanley Cup Final.
+The American Hockey League, where Bourdon had played for the Manitoba Moose, observed a moment of silence in Bourdon's honour prior to game one of the Calder Cup Finals between the Chicago Wolves and the Wilkes-Barre/Scranton Penguins just hours after the accident, and on May 31, the Pittsburgh Penguins and Detroit Red Wings observed a moment of silence before game four of the 2008 Stanley Cup Finals.
 During the 2008 NHL Draft, the Canucks' management wore guitar pins to remember Bourdon, because he was an avid guitarist.